zeolearn/nodejs-text-tutorial/module2.md

 }
 ```

-This file can be thought of a utility that provides a function which returns the result hello such that we do not have to write this same piece of code multiple times in out Node.js app.
+This file can be thought of as a utility that provides a function which returns the result hello such that we do not have to write this same piece of code multiple times in out Node.js app.
 We can use this utility multiple times to get the desired result.
 To use this utility, we must use a `require()` function to include it in other programs.
 But just requiring the file, will it work?

 The answer is no. Every function or variable declared inside a Node.js file is local to that module.
 To access any of the function or variable, in our above example, the function `sayHello()` we need to first export it.
 Each Node.js module type uses `module.exports` to make functions available to different JavaScript files.
 We can re-write our example as: